 However opinions differentiate significantly among respondents, depending on their professional and private background.
-(Click here for more info on our categories of respondents)

 Early Adopters are most ready to switch and this is especially true for the operating system.
 This group is followed by Young Potentials, relatively open to the new Windows generation.
 As opposed to those two groups, established IT managers and corporate executives with higher level of responsibility are less likely to switch to XP.

 Overall the IT Experts - in our categorisation this group has the most technical perspective - are least likely to switch.
 The higher the decision-making level and the higher the technical involvement, the less likely our Panel respondents are to switch.
 This is true for both Office XP software and the Windows XP operating system.

 The XP "switchers" among the respondents, can be described as open minded and interested in innovations, rather strongly influenced by economic and business news (compared to the rest of the respondents, they see a bigger gap to normality in the IT situation due to the US events and they feel more influenced in their purchasing behaviour by the HP- Compaq merger).

 Simultaneously, they are rather optimistic when it comes to chances for the future IT market and do believe a little bit stronger in the future of e-business sector.

 US respondents are more likely to switch to WinXP than respondents from other countries.

 So should Microsoft be gloomy?
 We don't think so.